 How does the CuddleCot™ help?

 The CuddleCot™ system cools the baby in situ allowing the baby to remain with the family thereby providing the family time they want.
 The CuddleCot™ cooling pad is placed in any moses basket, crib, pram or bed; it is connected by a specially insulated hose and is quietly cooled using the CuddleCot™ cooling unit.
-The CuddleCot™ system comes in its own carry case with different size cooling pads.
+The CuddleCot™ system comes in its own carry case with different size cooling pads for premature and full term babies.

 The benefits of using the Flexmort CuddleCot™ system in helping a family deal with bereavement are widely accepted across the globe and the system is in worldwide use across maternity departments and children’s hospices e.g United Kingdom, Australia, Canada and the US.
 Please see testimonials at the bottom of this page.
 The CuddleCot™ meets the rigorous hospital equipment applicable standards for use within hospital environments across the world and our UK premises are inspected regularly by the relevant organisations who issue certification/approvals.
 The CuddleCot has also passed rigorous hospital infection control standards on all aspects of the equipment and the CuddleCot is also designed to reduce the risks of microbial growth within the system.

 If you have donated, or used a CuddleCot then please share your experiences on our FLEXMORT’S CUDDLECOT FACEBOOK PAGE

 - N. Ireland – CuddleCots™ in use extensively and donated by charities such as SANDS and through other local fund raisers (see Newry Times)

 - S. Ireland – Feileacain (Stillbirth and Neonatal Death Association of Ireland) are a proactive Irish charity and have provided CuddleCots™ to most hospitals in Southern Ireland (see pictures below)